A-Z Popular New Materials Search »

 Rare Earths

 Rare-earth metals are a collection of 17 elements namely cerium, dysprosium, erbium, europium, gadolinium, holmium, lanthanum, lutetium, neodymium, praseodymium, promethium, samarium, scandium, terbium, thulium, ytterbium and yttrium.
-Despite their name, most of these elements are reasonably abundant in the Earth's crust but are difficult to mine as their are few known concentrated deposits.
+Despite their name, most of these elements are reasonably abundant in the Earth's crust but are difficult to mine as there are few known concentrated deposits.
 Each of these elements has numerous commercial uses in areas such as performance magnets, catalysts, alloys, glass and electronics.
 They are also added to fertilizers and animal feed.
 Most, except scandium, are heavier than iron.

 Mercury